I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Binary Frame Relay and 64KB Chunking

 Input exceeding 64KB is split into frames before sending.
-In the verification environment, xterm.js's onData subdivided paste input, so the 64KB splitting on the browser side rarely triggered.
-However, the split processing is included as a failsafe in the implementation.
+In this verification environment, xterm.js's onData was subdividing paste input finely, so the browser-side 64KB splitting rarely fired.
+However, the split processing is included in the implementation as a failsafe.

 const MAX_FRAME_SIZE = 64 * 1024;